 Pranayamas For Vata Dosha

-Its name can be translated as ‘the one that cooks’.
-It’s related to the fire element, and therefore to the metabolism and digestive system.
-It’s the willpower to go for more, and people with this Dosha as predominant tend to rush or be hot-headed.
-It increases during the spring and summer seasons.
+It is related to the fire element and the metabolism and digestive system.
+It is the willpower to go for more, and people with this dosha tend to be hot-headed.
+This dosha increases during the spring and summer seasons!

-When the fire is excessive, then you need water and cold to tame it and spread that heat in a balanced way.
-That’s why the ideal yogic practices for Pitta are those that cool down the body and mind and stretch your navel area, that is from the solar plexus to the hips.
+When the fire is excessive, you need water and cold to tame it and spread the heat in a balanced way.
+The ideal yogic practices for Pitta are those that cool down the body and mind and stretch your navel area.

 Asanas and Poses